-Explanation: When Group Policy settings are unenforced on a device, URLs added in make sure you select the option Delete Existing Favorites and Links, if present, when the system is in the default state prior to applying any policies.
+Explanation: When Group Policy settings are unenforced on a device, URLs added in make sure you select the option Delete existing Favourites and Links, if present, when the system is in the default state prior to applying any policies.

-Favorites and Links do not get removed.
+Favourites and Links do not get removed.

-Action: To unenforce the Group Policy settings and restore the system to a clean state, in users are forced to log out even though the After enforcement, force a re-login on the managed device, if necessary setting is not selected.
+Action: To unenforce the Group Policy settings and restore the system to a clean state,

-Users need to log in again on a managed device, even though the setting for a forced login is not selected deselect the After enforcement, force a re-login on the managed device, if necessary option on any Roaming Profile Policy that is associated with the same user or device.
+Users need to log in again on a managed device, even though the setting for a forced login is not selected